nacis/atlasofdesign.org/about/index.md

 Volume 1 is sold out.

-You can join the waiting list for reprints of Volume 1 here: <br>
-<a href="https://forms.gle/5e4yfBRvRCZUube56" target="_blank" class="button">Contact form for Volume 1 reprints <i class="fa fa-list"></i></a>

-The reprinted version of Volume 1 has been redesigned to match the size of Volumes 2, 3, and 4 with 12" x 9" pages.
+The reprinted version of Volume 1 was redesigned to match the size of subsequent volumes, with 12" x 9" pages.

 Original printing of Volume 1: 88 pages, hardcover, smythe sewn binding, 8.5" x 11" pages.